badgeteam/website.old/themes/bodgetheme/archetypes/blog/index.md

 draft       : true
 title       : "{{ replace .Name "-" " " | title }}"
 author      : "Anonymous"

+# Description overrides the automated summary of marked-up content
+#  at the bottom of this file.
 description : ""

+# Identifying mnemonics, INTERNAL use only.
+Fill AT LEAST one identifying
-# At least one Identifying mnemonic, referring to the project(s) his blog is related to
+# mnemonic, to refer to the project this blog is related to.
 projects    : ["ReplaceThisWithTheCorrectProjectID"]

 # For alternative external reference only